JanVoracek/phew/README.md

 ### Custom matchers ###

 It is quiet simple to add custom matcher.
-Your matcher have to implement the PhpJasmine\Matchers\Matcher interface and you have to register it.
+Your matcher have to implement the Phew\Matchers\Matcher interface and you have to register it.

 Sample matcher:
 ```php